oseughu/weather-app/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# Ruby on Rails Weather App (Weatherlord)

+This api was built using Ruby on Rails, GraphQL and the OpenWeatherMap API.
+It is a simple weather app that allows users to search for the weather in any city in the world.
+The app also allows users to subscribe to daily weather updates for their favorite city.

+Stack:

-* Ruby version
+* Ruby 3.1.2

-* System dependencies

-* Configuration
+* Rails 7.0.4

-* Database creation
+* PostgreSQL 10

-* Database initialization
+* GraphQL

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* ClockWork

-* ...
+* RSpec